 We moved away from our first neighborhood and then two more times after that.
 Dr. B moved too.
 We tried to keep in touch with him, and visited him a few times in his nursing home.
 He always had things set aside for the kids…

 The last time we visited Dr. B, we brought him some peaches we had just picked at the orchard.
 He wasn’t at home, so we left them for him at the desk.
 We never heard back from him.

 It was time to reconnect, so I looked Dr. B up today.
 I guess I shouldn’t have been surprised to discover that he died almost a year ago, on January 19th.
 He was 93.
 I wish we had kept in better touch.
 I wish we had had the chance to say thank you and goodbye.
-Dr. Bradley’s name is written not only on our arms, but on our hearts.
+Dr. Bradley’s name, and the names of all the friends and family we have lost, are written not only on our arms, but on our hearts.